markhogue/radsafer/cran-comments.md

 ## Revision purpose
 This is to match up with RadData with revised index column name.
 Attempts to depend on RadData (>= 1.0.1) caused error, suspect due to that version not yet issued.
+Work-around: added if statement to the only function that uses the new column name to work with either the old or new column name.

 ## Test environments
 * local Windows 10 home version R 4.0.5